MedForge: Interpretable Medical Deepfake Detection via Forgery-aware Reasoning: MedForge-90K Implementation Details

 \subsection{Reasoning Annotation}

 To equip MedForge-90K with granular and clinically grounded explanations, we developed an automated annotation pipeline utilizing advanced MLLMs (Gemini 2.5 Pro).
 Unlike standard captioning tasks, our pipeline employs a \textbf{Hierarchical Guideline-Driven Reasoning} strategy.
-This mechanism enforces the model to scrutinize images not merely through visual perception, but through a three-tiered cognitive framework derived directly from our expert guidelines (detailed in Section \ref{sec:guidelines}): \begin{itemize} \item \textbf{Level 1: Image Physics \& Texture.} Detecting low-level anomalies such as "sticker" artifacts, unnatural noise distribution, or inpainting smudges that violate the physical properties of medical imaging. \item \textbf{Level 2: Anatomical Structure.} Verifying morphological correctness, such as the continuity of vascular networks in fundus photography or the symmetry of gyri in brain MRI. \item \textbf{Level 3: Pathological Logic.} Checking high-level biological interconnectivity to ensure lesions exhibit necessary secondary effects (e.g., mass effect, edema, chronological progression) rather than appearing in biological isolation. \end{itemize} \paragraph{Annotation for Authentic Images} For real images, the pipeline shifts to validating \textit{Biological Consistency}.
-The prompt directs the MLLM to confirm the *satisfaction* of the hierarchical logic—verifying that noise patterns are stochastic, anatomy is continuous, and pathological signs follow a natural progression.
-This ensures the detector learns the logic of authenticity, distinct from the features of forgery. \paragraph{Annotation for Forged Images} For images in the \textit{Lesion Implant} and \textit{Removal} categories, the annotation is spatially grounded using the ground-truth manipulation mask to trigger this hierarchical analysis: \begin{enumerate} \item \textbf{Bbox Extraction:} We extract bounding box coordinates $\mathbf{b} = [x_1, y_1, x_2, y_2]$ from the binary manipulation mask. \item \textbf{Hierarchical Prompting:} We construct a prompt that explicitly informs the MLLM of the forgery location.
-Crucially, we inject the specific \textit{Expert Forgery Guidelines} into the prompt context.
-The model is instructed to analyze image area within $\mathbf{b}$ specifically for violations across the three logic levels defined above. \end{enumerate}
+This mechanism enforces the model to scrutinize images through a three-tiered cognitive framework derived directly from our expert guidelines (detailed in Section \ref{sec:guidelines}): \begin{itemize} \item \textbf{Level 1: Image Physics \& Texture.} Detecting low-level anomalies such as "sticker" artifacts, unnatural noise distribution, or inpainting smudges that violate the physical properties of medical imaging. \item \textbf{Level 2: Anatomical Structure.} Verifying morphological correctness, such as the continuity of vascular networks in fundus photography or the symmetry of gyri in brain MRI. \item \textbf{Level 3: Pathological Logic.} Checking high-level biological interconnectivity to ensure lesions exhibit necessary secondary effects (e.g., mass effect, edema, chronological progression) rather than in biological isolation. \end{itemize}